Waikato mum's love saves toddler son with extremely rare heart condition

 "With the winter months upon us, please I beg you, listen to what your instincts are trying to tell you."

-A Waikato District Health Board spokesman said infective endocrines was an extremely rare disease and often hard to detect, particularly in young children.
+A Waikato District Health Board spokesman said infective endocarditis was an extremely rare disease and often hard to detect, particularly in young children.

 "Patients presenting with broad, non-specific symptoms often require several tests and reviews over the course of a stay to determine, and also to rule out, a possible diagnosis.